redFrik/udk16-Immersive_Technologies/udk170105/README.md

 * click on 'import' and then 'Accept All' in the two popup windows
 * drag the three prefabs 'CameraRig', 'Status' and 'SteamVR' from Assets / SteamVR / Prefabs into the Hierarchy window

+* select 'Main Camera' in Hierarchy window
+* in the inspector select 'Add Component / Scripts / Steam VR_Camera'
+* edit the Transform Position to be 0, 0, 0
+* optionally add a Cube in the middle so it is easier to orient yourself

 * call it something (here 'vrosc'), make sure language is javascript and click 'Create and Add'
 * double click the script to open it in MonoDevelop
 * paste in the code below replacing what was there